jarnix/ledclock/README.md

 <img src="photos/leds_arduino-library-manager.png">

-Upload the v0.ino to your Arduino connected to an usb port.
+Upload the v0.ino to your Arduino connected to an usb port of your computer.

+## Test

+Plug:
+- the wire of the data pin of the led strip to the pin number 6 of your Arduino
+- the ground wire to one of the two ground pins of the Arduino
-Then plug your led strip to a 5V * 2A power supply.
+- your led strip to a 5V * 2A power supply.

 You should see an animation.
 If not, check the wiring.